 FOCus Teams and Classes should be considered an addition to the ongoing family practice of using the FOC platform (curriculum, community, coaching), not a replacement for parental involvement.

-FOCus Teams - unique, personal, small-group accountability
+FOCus Teams - unique, personal, small-group accountability (for an additional fee)

 The sessions are dynamic and based on the needs of the participants, so no two teams are alike.
 Because of their unique nature, students can participate multiple times if desired.